 After reading all these points, it is clear that the relationship with your logistics operator will be very close for both you and your customers, so it is essential to know that they will be able to respond if an incident occurs.

 The next step is, therefore, to choose the logistics operator that suits you best for your online store.
-In addition, we inform you that if you need us to integrate the logistics operator with your PrestaShop store, we can do it.
+In addition, we inform you that, we can do it.

 Examples of national and international logistics operators for your ecommerce in Spain